 Setting your Local Deluge client

-We need to disable Classic mode.
-Go to Edit/Preferences and navigate to Interface tab like on the picture.
+- Go to Edit/Preferences and navigate to Interface tab as shown on the picture.

 Adding Remote connection

-We need to add actual remote connection now.
-After you’ve disabled Classic mode, you need to restart your Deluge client.
+- After you’ve disabled Classic mode, you’ll need to restart your Deluge client.

-You need to fill information like in the picture:
+- You need to fill in information as shown in the picture below:

 How to Change Deluge WebUI Password